darren-reddick/go-elasticsearch-duster/README.md

 docker build -t my-go-elasticsearch-duster .
 ```

 This is designed to be a very lightweight container built from scratch with only the go binary.

 The container can be run mapping in a config file as a volume:

 ```
 docker run -v $(pwd)/es-cloud-config.json:/es-cloud-config.json es_client -c es-cloud-config.json -d
 ```

+### SSL

+If connecting to an SSL endpoint the cert chain for the endpoint will need to be included in the container build for the http client to trust the endpoint.
+The cert for AWS Elasticsearch in eu-west-1 is included in this repo and the Dockerfile gives an example of how to include this in the correct container location.

 ## Contributing